 The programme is the first international PhD programme addressing integrated resources management in a truly holistic way.
 Considering that the theme of the joint degree programme is new and unique in the academic world, prospective students are expected to come from a variety of disciplines and backgrounds.
 To ensure that students have an evenly-matched starting point, and to introduce the basic concepts of the nexus of water, soil, and waste, the programme comprises of 35 course credits (see Courses) in addition to 175 dissertation credits.
-This total of 210 credits spans over 7 semesters.
+The total of 210 credits span over seven semesters.
 The credits are defined in terms of the European Credit Transfer System (ECTS).

 All coursework is science-based and all courses require basic knowledge in physics, biology, chemistry, and mathematics at undergraduate level.
 In addition, the courses also require basic knowledge in the social sciences.
 Courses are offered by academic staff at both universities.
 In line with UNU-FLORES’s research agenda (see Research) and a matching research agenda of the Faculty of Environmental Sciences, research topics for PhD dissertations (see list under Application Procedure) are focused on solving current challenges related to the nexus of water, soil, and waste.

 All applications should include: